yourlabs/djwc/README.md

 The middleware will do the rest.

-## Configuring components
+## Declaring components

-You can configure components per-app, per-project, and also include bundles.
+You can declare components per-app, per-project, and also include bundles.

 ### Settings